 For me, there isn't a bad time.
 Mornings are cooler, nice and comfortable.
 Sunsets with a colorful sky are amazing.

 An umbrella is a great looking prop in a photo shoot so having one with you is an awesome idea.
-Five minute showers are typical in Kauai.
-We get used to them, and gray daytime skies tend to be moody and dramatic—stunning for photos.
-If it's pouring all day long which happens a handful of times in the year, we'll see if we can reschedule your session.
+Rain is commonplace here in Kauai.
+But it's not common to have persistent rain.
+Five minute showers are typical.
+We get used to them, and gray skies tend to be moody and dramatic.
+But if it's pouring all day long we'll see if we can reschedule your session.

 My favorite photo locations are all along our north shore, Kilauea to Ke'e.
 But I do shoot all over our island.

-The question really is: Do I charge more when there’s more people?
-I have to.
-While one could say "a photo is a photo, isn't it?"
-The reality is the time it takes to edit a group photo of eight or ten or fifteen people takes substantially longer than editing a photo with two or four people.
-Fidgeting, distracted, eyes closed, blowing a fly out of face, multiplied by as many faces in the shot; it only takes one fly to ruin it.
-Also, I need to take tons more photos because I know many are going to have issues; I might need to take the open eyes from shot A and superimpose them over the closed eyes on shot B while replacing the lost expression of person three with an engaged expression, and make it it all look seamless, as if the shot was taken that way.
-So yeah, excellence has a price!
+The time it takes to edit a group photo of eight or ten or fifteen people versus two or four takes much longer.
+Eyes closed, distracted, blowing a fly out of face, multiplied by as many faces in the shot.
+It only takes one fly to turn an average 6-8-min photo edit into a 20 minute or even longer edit.
+With big groups I also need to take way more photos during the session because I might need to take the open eyes in one photo and superimpose them over the overall best photo of this particular setup, where her eyes are closed, and I might also need to replace the gaunt expression on Grandpa with a fun expression and make it look as if the photograph was taken that way.
+So yes, extended family fees are higher.

 Not realistic for me.
 You might not want/need but a few photos but when I turn up for a photo session, I test for lighting, I check angles, etc, and I always take far more shots that what I’ll be delivering to my client because the perfect shot doesn’t always happen when its needed.

-To hold the date you pay an up front deposit $100 vs 10% of the total fee.
+To hold the date you pay an up front deposit $150.
 Your balance payment is due on or before the shoot day.
 It’s very important to make your balance payment timely to ensure a speedy turnaround, typically 2-5 days to get your edited photos/ video.

 Fast.
 Typically 2 to 5 days for 1-2 hour sessions, 1-2 weeks for multiple hour events.

-I make it easy to swap dates, times.
-I’ve also cut back my deposit for hold-the-date to $100 or 10% on bookings over $1000.
+I'm flexible on swapping dates, times, when I can.
+I’ve also cut back deposits for hold-the-date to $150 or 15% on bookings over $1000.
 If I get a cancellation due to unable to attend and I am able to rebook that time, I’m happy to refund the deposit.

 Copyright © 2022 Sunsets at The Beach - All Rights Reserved.